TruStory

 The entrepreneurs

 Sevi was founded by two Dutch gentlemen called Walter aan de Wiel and Bartel Verkruijsen.
 It is their strong belief that providing affordable finance to entrepreneurs is a crucial condition for further growth of micro and small companies, contributing to economic growth and a dignified life for entrepreneurs, their employees and families.
 They are of the opinion that merchant finance based on real orders and delivery is the best way to loan to low-income clients because it limits default risks.
-They hold the belief using new digital technologies can unleash the full potential of this model.
+They hold the belief that using new digital technologies can unleash the full potential of this model.

-Bartel has 15 years of experience in the field of entrepreneurship, IT and telecom.
+Walter is a strategist and doer.
+He has co-founded 10 social enterprises in Ghana, India and the Netherlands.
+He has also supported many other startups.
+Bartel has 17 years of experience in the field of entrepreneurship, IT and telecom.
 He is a full stack developer & Tech lead.
 His quality lies in the design, development and validation of proof of concepts.
-Bartel masters a unique combination of visionary thinking and a hands-on performance capacity.
-He is thus able to design architecture as well as write code.
-Bartel knows how to build teams and companies, he has started and sold several previous tech companies.

 “Sevi is delighted to collaborate with Truvalu.
 Having an investor who not only recognizes the significance but also appreciates the immense value of working within and enhancing value chains has proven to be an invaluable asset for us.
-We eagerly anticipate the continued growth of our company, fueled by the support of Truvalu in optimizing and strengthening value chains.” – Entrepreneur Walter aan de Wiel
+We eagerly anticipate the continued growth of our company, fueled by the support of Truvalu in optimizing and strengthening value chains.” – Entrepreneur Walter aan de Wiel, Sevi

 Impact